 - decK has very wide adoption by Kong’s community and you can seek help

 from the larger community at Kong Nation.

-If you believe you have run into a bug with decK, please open
+If you believe you have run into a bug with decK, open a Github issue.

-If you think you’ve found a security issue with decK, please read the
+If you think you’ve found a security issue with decK, read the